-Revenues for our IT, Energy and Management Consulting Group decreased approximately \$1.5 million or 10%, and contract costs decreased approximately \$1.3 million or 9% for the first quarter of 2015, as compared to the same period of 2014.
+Revenues for our IT, Energy and Management Consulting Group decreased approximately \$2.1 million or 13% for the second quarter of 2015, and decreased approximately \$3.6 million or 12% for the six months ended June 30, 2015, as compared to the same periods for the prior year.
+Contract costs decreased approximately \$1.8 million or 13% for the second quarter of 2015 and decreased approximately \$3.1 million or 11% for the six months ended June 30, 2015, as compared to the same period of 2014.
 The revenue and contract cost decreases resulted primarily from a reduction in services performed due to contract expirations and a decline in services ordered by clients on continuing contracts.

-Operating income decreased by approximately \$238 thousand or 16%.
+Operating income decreased by approximately \$344 thousand or 19% for the second quarter, and decreased approximately \$582 thousand or 18% for the six months.
 Operating income and profit percentage decreases resulted primarily from the decrease in revenue and lower profit margins associated with new contracts that replaced predecessor contracts.